amendelson/usc-data-2020/week12/README.md

 **5. Time to design**

 Let's make the boundaries white and see if that looks better.
-So open up the Style tab under Properties once more and click on Symbol>Change....
-Then select Simple fill, click on the color for Border and in the color wheel tab of the color picker, change the color to white, by moving each of the RGB sliders to 255:
+So open up the Style tab under Properties once more and click on Symbol>Change [or just the long, thin bar]....
+Then select Simple fill, click on the color for Border [or stroke color] and in the color wheel tab of the color picker, change the color to white, by moving each of the RGB sliders to 255:

 ![](http://paldhous.github.io/NICAR/2015/img/qgis_12.jpg)

-Click on Symbol>Change again, and and set the Transparency to 50%.
+Click on Symbol>Change [or just the long bar] again, and and set the Transparency to 50%.
 This will keep the relative distinctions between the colors, but tone them down a little so they don’t dominate the layer we will later plot on top.

 OK.
 The map should now look like this: